Authentic Relationship Transforms Curriculum and Empowers Students

 “This has reinvigorated my place in this school and given my role a holistic purpose that combines everything.
 Through our connections with Parihaka, our school culture is developing in a way that authentically integrates Māori perspectives, grounded in a genuine relationship with mana whenua that has been sustained over time.” – English and Psychology teacher, Nicola Easthope.

 The whole school can acknowledge the dignity of the partnership outlined in Te Tiriti o Waitangi, and honour the Enviroschools guiding principle of Māori Perspectives.

 The beginnings of curriculum change

-Introducing Parihaka Mai Ai coincided with redeveloping the Year 9 English and Social Sciences curriculum at the school.
+Introducing Parihaka Mai Ai coincided with redeveloping the Year 9 English and Social Sciences curriculum at this secondary school.
 The values have now been integrated throughout the programme.
 Students are learning to work together, learning about emotional intelligence, building a community and approaching negative situations with positivity and resilience.

 “Instead of asking ‘What do they need to pass exams?’ we are using longer term thinking: ‘What do they need to know for the future of our planet?’” – Leanne Arthur, English and Social Sciences Teacher.

 In fact, the Year 9 exams have been replaced with assessments based on the Parihaka Values.
 Students select four of the Parihaka Values to reflect on, considering how these were demonstrated at Parihaka, then how they have demonstrated them in their own lives, and provide evidence for this.